fanhuan/en/_posts/2014-07-09-Annotation-of-transcripts.md

 Got some inspiration from [this](http://ged.msu.edu/angus/tutorials/reciprocal-blast.html), probably written by Titus.
 Modify the parseXML.py to parse2XML.py

 Emm.
 Maybe RBH is too strict?
 I decide to recess to writing for today.
 Maybe I should do half day writing and half day analysis.

+######Another day goes by

+20140716

+Decided that it is better to write down the analysis that has been down to decide what other analysis are needed.
+R asked me to install blast2go.
+It's a GUI.
+Could not load sequence files.
+######Another day goes by
+20140717

+Keep writing the methods part for the differential analysis.